pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-03.md

   -F "file=@<span class="orange"><strong>Seabass_Trophy.jpg</strong></span>"
 [*] File Seabass_Trophy.jpg exfiltrated successfully.
 </code></pre>
-We also encorporated a authentication function with the X-Auth-Token, to make sure noone can use the server but us.
-The exfiltration is a success.
-We just need to get teh data out of teh jpg file on our attack machine and upon succes, erase the Seabass Steg file we created and we are done here.
+We also incorporated a authentication function with the **X-Auth-Token**,<br>
+to make sure no one can use the server but us.
+The exfiltration is a success.<br>
+We just need to get the data out of the **JPG** file on our attack machine and upon success,<br>
+erase the Seabass Steg file we created and we are done here.<br>

 ### REVERSE STEGHIDE